cybersader/WebsiteTechMiner-py/README.md

 - Go to https://www.wappalyzer.com/apikey/
 - Create and copy the API key into the `WebTechMinerNG_setup.json` file using a notepad or editor
 - Make sure to put it in the quotes after `wappalyzer-API-key`
+### Requirements
+- Python dependencies:
+    - Make sure you've installed the project
+    - `cd` into the project
+    - If you don't have Python, then you're going to need that use pip https://www.python.org/downloads/
+    - `pip install requirements.txt`

 ### Setting up BuiltWith
 - Create a BuiltWith Account - https://builtwith.com/